freedomofpress/securedrop/docs/development/getting_started.rst

 #.
 VirtualBox_
 #.
 Ansible_.

 There are several ways to install Ansible on a Mac.
-We recommend installing from PyPi using ``pip`` so you will get the latest stable version:

-.. todo:: The pip install task under OS X uses `sudo`, which is not a good
-          idea.
-We should update the OS X install workflow to reference brew and virtualenv, similar to the Linux setup docs.
+We recommend setting up a virtualenv to install Ansible since we are currently using Ansible 1.8.4:

 .. code:: sh

+    pip install virtualenv
+    # From the base directory of securedrop
+    virtualenv -p python2.7 .
+    . bin/activate
-    sudo easy_install pip && sudo pip install -U ansible==1.8.4
+    pip install ansible==1.8.4

 .. _Vagrant: http://www.vagrantup.com/downloads.html
 .. _VirtualBox: https://www.virtualbox.org/wiki/Downloads